valer0ld/naming-cheatsheet/README.md

 1st on branch1
 2nd on branch1
 3rd on branch1
-1st on branch1 in new repository
+1st on branch1 after merge
-2nd on branch1 in new repository
+2nd on branch1 after merge
-3rd on branch1 in new repository
+3rd on branch1 after merge

 - [English language](#english-language)